Deltares/SFINCS/docs/output.rst

 * A specified (forcing) file/parameters is not read in > check whether you specified the name (e.g. netamuamvfile   = netamuamv.nc ) with **ONLY SPACES** in between the keyword and argument.
 SFINCS does not interpret a mixture of spaces and tabs well.
 This may cause a file or parameter to be read in as 'none', whereafter this is not used in the model simulation as wanted.

+* Also, check whether a certain expected forcing is coming through.
+SFINCS displays messages like "Turning on process: Precipitation", so if you force rainfall is this message is not visible in your log-file, something probably went wrong with the input file.
+Also for "Advection scheme", "Wind", "Atmospheric pressure", "Coriolis", "Viscosity", "Dynamic waves", "Infiltration XXX-type", "Precipitation from spwfile", "Storage Green Infrastructure".

+* SFINCS also gives input about certain files after reading in data and how these are snapped/interpreted.
+For instance for subgrid; "Number of subgrid levels : XXX", weirfile; "XXX structure u/v points found", wavemaker; "Number of wavemaker polylines found : XXX", observation points; "Warning : observation point XXX falls outside model domain.' - compare whether this is as expected.

 Output description
 =====